aboah1994/Pavement-Datasets/README.md

 ## Data Source
-The data for this annotation was gotten from a variety of sources including Google Street View and KCMO dataset.
+The data for this annotation was gotten from a variety of sources including Google Street View images and KCMO dataset.
 ## Annotation Technique
 The dataset was annotated using CVAT.
 The boundaries of various distresses were outline using polygons.